skills-dev/write-javascript-actions/README.md

 ## Welcome

 - **Who is this for**: Developers, GitHub users, users new to Git, students, managers, and for teams.
-- **What you'll learn**: How to consume actions within a workflow file, create custom JavaScript based actions and publish your newly created action to the marketplace.
+- **What you'll learn**: How to create custom JavaScript-based GitHub Actions, bundle them for distribution, and use them in workflows.
-- **What you'll build**: A custom JavaScript-based GitHub Action that can be published to the marketplace.
+- **What you'll build**: A Dad Jokes GitHub Action that fetches random jokes and responds to issue comments.
 - **Prerequisites**:

   - You should be familiar with GitHub and GitHub Actions.
 We recommend taking the [Hello GitHub Actions](https://github.com/skills-dev/hello-github-actions) exercise first.

 - **How long**: This exercise takes about 1 hour to complete.